A Dimension-Insensitive Algorithm for Stochastic Zeroth-Order Optimization: Main complexity results for the SI-SGF

 \item By \eqref{oracle complexity detailed}, we know that the proposed SI-SGF algorithm tends to be more effective when $R$ is small.
-In particular, when $\xbf^1=\0$ and there exists an $s$-sparse solution (formalized in Assumption \ref{sparsity assumption}) for some $s$ such that $\,1\leq s\ll d$, then \eqref{oracle complexity detailed} is immediately reduced to
+In particular, when $\xbf^1=\0$ and there exists an $s$-sparse solution (formalized in Assumption \ref{sparsity assumption}) for some $s$ such that $\,1\leq s\ll d$, then \eqref{oracle complexity detailed} immediately reduces to

 As a benchmark, the iteration complexity of the randomized stochastic gradient free (RSGF) algorithm for zeroth-order optimization in \cite{ghadimi2013stochastic} is